 A Sound Bath is a common method of sound therapy.
-In a traditional sound bath, participants are invited to lay on a mat in a comfortable position, occasionally with the use of bolsters, blocks, blankets, and other a yoga props as music vibrates through the body.
+In a traditional sound bath, participants are invited to lay on a mat in a comfortable position, occasionally with the use of bolsters, blocks, blankets, and other yoga props as music vibrates through the body.

-Throughout the sound bath, which typically lasts about an hour, the player uses instruments such as himalayan singing bowls, chimes, tuning forks, gongs to create vibrational healing sounds that draw the listener into a relaxing, meditative state.
+Throughout the sound bath, which typically lasts about an hour, the player uses instruments such as Himalayan singing bowls, chimes, tuning forks, gongs to create vibrational healing sounds that draw the listener into a relaxing, meditative state.

 Because of this, sound baths are known to offer the same benefits as meditation but require less discipline as they are a passive practice.